 One day, the local mayor lost a game and went to the café for his prize.
 No one is sure what prompted Fanny to do what she did next, though maybe she was upset with the mayor for another reason.

 She lifted her skirt and offered him the other cheek!

 Legend has it, the mayor didn’t even hesitate.
 Thus began the tradition that requires a player (or entire team) who loses a game without scoring a single point to “kiss Fanny.”

 Know About How to Play Bocce Ball

-Bocce, however, is really a team sport and is best with two teams squaring off.
-Each team can have two, three, or four players, depending on the game.
+Bocce is a team sport and is best with two teams squaring off.
+Each team can have two, three, or four players depending on the game.
 The objective of the game is to score points by tossing or rolling your bocce balls closer to the target ball (pallino) than your opponent’s balls.

 Invest in the Right Equipment

 Bocce Balls: A standard bocce set includes eight bocce balls, four of one color and four of another color.
 These balls are typically made of wood, resin, or metal and are divided into two teams of four each.